 The SOS’s office has revised its procedures and forms in order to comply with the RULLCA.
 The new forms are available on its website, as is information about its new LLC regulations.
 The SOS may not approve a proposed name that “is likely to mislead the public,” and the name must “be distinguishable in the [SOS’s] records…from” any existing domestic or foreign LLC and any reserved LLC name.
 CA Corp.
 Code § 17701.08(b).
 A foreign LLC may register to do business in California solely under an assumed name if its legal name would otherwise violate one of these restrictions.
 CA Corp.
 Code § 17708.05(b).

-Business and commercial lawyer James G. Schwartz has represented businesses in the Bay Area since 1976, helping them stay apprised of all the changes and developments in California’s business and corporate statutes.
-To schedule a free and confidential consultation to see how we can assist you, please contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented businesses in the Bay Area since 1976, helping them stay apprised of all the changes and developments in California’s business and corporate statutes.
+To schedule an initial confidential consultation to see how we can assist you, please contact us today online or at (925) 463-1073.

 More Blog Posts:

 New Laws Affecting California Businesses Beginning in 2014, Pleasanton Business & Commercial Law Blog, December 11, 2013

 The SEC’s New Final Rule Relating to Angel Investors Could Hurt, Instead of Help, Start-Ups Across the Country, Pleasanton Business & Commercial Law Blog, August 15, 2013

 An Introduction to California Benefit and Flexible Purpose Corporations, Pleasanton Business & Commercial Law Blog, March 28, 2013